TristanCantatGaudin/gen-ai-ollama/README.md

 ### 6_llamaindex_PDF_RAG.ipynb

 Uses LlamaIndex to embed PDF documents into ChromaDB and FAISS vectore stores.
 Runs RAG on them to answer user questions.

+### 7_agent_query_dataframes.ipynb

+Asks the LLM to generate Python code that answers a user question about a Pandas dataframe, executes this code, and returns the answer.
+The LlamaIndex version doesn't natively work with `deepseek-1:7b`, but our hand-made agent does!